Hedgestock/FlipPinball/Notes.md

 Add destruct button to avoid softlocks
 Fix impossible restrictives
 Clean duplicated groups in score ballterations
+Checj if refine goes in the inherited effects
 Make trail global

 Use one list of viewports for all ballviewers